SamYouatt/eureka/README.md

 ### Tailwind

-To luanch the tailwind compiler in watch mode run `npx tailwindcss -i ./styles/tailwind.css -o ./assets/main.css --watch`.
+To launch the tailwind compiler in watch mode run `npx tailwindcss -i ./styles/tailwind.css -o ./assets/main.css --watch`.
 This will rebuild the `app/main.css` based on whatever has changed.

-### Supabase
+### Postgres

-Chose to use Supabase as it looked like a nice way of hosting a Postgres instance.
-To launch the db locally run: `supabase start` with the docker daemon running.
+To spin up a local postgres instance for the db and run all the migrations, run the `init_db.sh` script.
+It has an optional flag to skip docker if an instance of the db is already running - useful if you want to run migrations again without shutting down the db.

+`./scripts/init_db.sh` or `SKIP_DOCKER=true ./scripts/init_db.sh`